exposebox/node-thrift2-hbase/README.md

 ---
+#### Working HBase-Thrift compiler combinations
+The code supplied here used Thrift 0.9.3 to generate code for HBase 0.98.4.
+If you'd like to use this library with different versions, download the desired HBase thrift definition file and compile it using the Thrift compiler of your choice into the project's `gen-nodejs` folder.
+If you are successfully working with different HBase/Thrift compiler versions please tell us and we'll add the info here.

+- **HBase:** 0.98.4 **Thrift:** 0.9.3

+---

 **This library was initially based on https://www.npmjs.com/package/node-thrift-hbase but due to that library's abandonment by the author we had to republish it with our contributions.**